 The project brief sets out these objectives.
 Done properly, these will be SMART – specific, measurable, achievable, relevant and timely.

 Marketing data helps you measure performance.
 It’s also time specific, so you can look at trends.

 Of course, someone has to be responsible for gathering, analysing and reporting all this marketing data.

-That might be a data manager or analyst, either your own or one at the agency.
-Or, if you’re smaller, you do these jobs yourself.
+That might be a data manager or analyst, either your own or via and agency.
+Or, if you’re a smaller business, you do it yourself.

 Gathering data means first you identify relevant data sources.
 Then you extract and collate the relevant marketing data when it’s needed.

 Analysing data means you look at trends.
 You compare different data sets to look for relationships and explain performance.

 Did sales go up when you spent more on advertising for example?
 Did you pull in more customers with that price discount?
 What was the impact on your loyalty rate with that special offer to your CRM list?

 Finally, marketing data reporting means presenting it in a way which answers questions.
 It needs to highlight opportunities and challenges.